philippeflores/philippeflores.github.io/_pages/about.md

 Hello and Welcome !

-I am a Postdoc researcher at Gipsa-Lab since June 2024.
-I am a member of the GAIA research group, focusing on methods for bivaritate signal processing with geometrical tools, information theory and statistics.
-My work at Gipsa consists in developping methods for gravitational waves detection using bivariate signal processing and polarization.
+I am a Postdoc researcher at GIPSA-Lab since June 2024.
+I am a member of the GAIA department, focusing on methods for bivaritate signal processing with geometrical tools, information theory and statistics.
+My work at GIPSA consists in developing methods applied to gravitational waves data analysis using bivariate signal processing and polarization.

-I recently defended my PhD in April 2024 at CRAN in the SiMul Team that works on signal processing and multi-dimensional data science.
+I recently defended my PhD in April 2024 at CRAN in the SiMul team that works on signal processing and multi-dimensional data science.
-My thesis subject lied on the Estimation of high dimensional probability density functions with low rank-tensors models with Application to cancer cell characterization.
+My thesis subject lied on the estimation of high dimensional probability density functions with low rank-tensors models with application to cancer cell characterization.

-My research interests include signal processing, tensor decompositions, bivariate signals, polarization.
+My research interests include signal processing, tensor decompositions, bivariate signals, low-rank models.